 This is a page dedicated to the tools that I use and what I use them for.
-If you'd like to know more or have questions, hit me up on Twitter.
+I'm very particular and do a lot of research for the things that I use every day, so if you'd like to know more or have questions, hit me up on Twitter.

 This is a work in progress...